Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 - House’s Path-Goal Theory

 - Hersey and Blanchard’s Situational Model

-Each of these models take a different approach in determining how different leadership styles will relate to different situations.
+Each of these models takes a different approach to determine how different leadership styles will relate to different situations.

 The idea here is that the two different leadership styles: task-oriented and relationship-oriented, can both be effective--but in different situations.